Amhara Region: Water flow

+The Amhara region is home to five lakes: Lake Tana, Lake Hayq, Lake Hardibo, Lake Zengena and Lake Tirba.

 According to the Ethiopian government website, the Amhara Highlands receive 80% of Ethiopia’s total annual rainfall of and are the country's most fertile and climatically hospitable region.
 Lake Tana, in the Amhara Region, is the source of the Blue Nile—at Bahir Dar.
 When the Blue Nile's flow is at maximum volume (during the rainy season from June to September), it supplies about two-thirds of the water of the Nile proper.
-Until the 1970 completion of the Aswan High Dam in Egypt, the Blue Nile, together with the Atbara River to its north (which also flows out of the Ethiopian Highlands), caused annual Nile floods that contributed to the fertility of the Nile Valley, enabling the rise of ancient Egyptian civilization, which in turn enabled the development of Egyptian mythology.
+Until the 1970 completion of the Aswan High Dam in Egypt, the Blue Nile, together with the Atbara River to its north (which also flows out of the Ethiopian Highlands), caused annual Nile floods that contributed to the fertility of the Nile Valley.
+This aided the rise of ancient Egyptian civilization, which in turn enabled the development of Egyptian mythology.